Temipixel/Temipixel/README.md

 - 👋 Hi, I’m @Temipixel
-- 👀 I’m interested in Producr Design and Frontend
+- 👀 I’m interested in Product Design and Frontend
 - 🌱 I’m currently learning UI/UX
 - 💞️ I’m looking to collaborate on UI/UX
 - 📫 How to reach me